 You might be surprised to learn that your tyre pressure can impact your car’s fuel efficiency.
 Your vehicle’s rolling resistance rises as a result of underinflated tyres.

-When monitoring the pressure in your tyres, it’s crucial to be familiar with these units.
-Furthermore, it’s important to know the required tyre pressure for your particular automobile, which may be found in the owner’s manual or on a sticker attached to the driver’s side door jamb or fuel filler cap.
+When monitoring the pressure in your tyres, it’s important you know the difference between these units.
+You should also where to check the recommended tyre pressure for your specific car, which is usually found in the owner’s manual or on a sticker attached to the driver’s side door jamb or fuel filler cap.

 When Should Tyre Pressure Be Checked?